 The proanthocyanidins that is derived from cocoa also helps in inhibiting cataract formation, which is occasionally induced by diabetes.

 Also, the free radical scavenging activity of cocoa has shown therapeutic effects in the treatment and prevention of certain cellular injury!

-Great Mood Enhancer
+Chocolate is a Great Mood Enhancer

 UC San Diego researchers recently confirmed that when times get tough, people tend to eat more chocolate than they might have before.